 We live in times of extreme partisanship, increasing divisions between the rich and poor, the working class and upper class, experiences of people of color vs. whites, and disconnects of people from nature.
-As the US Presidential election and the Brexit vote in the UK illustrate, our current political process tends to amplify divisions and generate more discord rather than greater understanding, stronger connections, and wise solutions balancing multiple needs.
+In the US, our current political process and social media tend to amplify divisions and generate more discord rather than consensus on common ground, stronger connections, and wise solutions balancing multiple needs.

 Finding new ways